HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 #### Cumulative Layout Shift (CLS))

 The final of the three CWV metrics is <a hreflang="en" href="https://web.dev/cls/">Cumulative Layout Shift</a>.
-It is a measure of the amount that items on the page "move around", e.g. a new image appears and pushes the text you were reading or the button you were about to click to a different place.
+It is a measure of the amount that items on the page "move around", e.g., a new image appears and pushes the text you were reading or the button you were about to click to a different place.

 {{ figure_markup(
   image="ecommerce-real-user-cumulative-layout-shift-experiences.png",
-  caption="Real-user Cumulative Layout Shift experiences", description="A bar chart showing the number of sites with a good CLS experiences for the top 5 most popular ecommerce platforms on mobile.
+  caption="Real-user Cumulative Layout Shift experiences", description="A bar chart showing the number of sites with good CLS experiences for the top 5 most popular ecommerce platforms on mobile.
 WooCommerce has 53.46% on desktop and 55.34% on mobile, Shopify has 55.97% on desktop and 52.58% on mobile, PrestaShop has 61.78% on desktop and 47.95% on mobile, Magento has 48.77% on desktop and 36.46% on mobile, Wix eCommerce has 74.15% on desktop and 76.26% on mobile, and Squarespace Commerce has 60.23% on desktop and 49.61% on mobile", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT70VMNXb1X6Mnh69JGhQILb5ImqBkg6MtMpPiZnrNfYXQ7nngGWHO_kj87tAG5FkIyOvpNNYJmkLVY/pubchart?oid=1602906686&format=interactive", sheets_gid="1963925384", sql_file="core_web_vitals_passingmetrics_byvendor_bydevice.sql",